eliben/gemini-cli/README.md

 ## Usage

-All `gemini-cli` invocations require the API key for https://ai.google.dev/ to be provided, either via the `--key` flag or an environment variable called `GEMINI_API_KEY`.
-From here one, all examples assume environment variable was set earlier to a valid key.
+All `gemini-cli` invocations require an API key for https://ai.google.dev/ to be provided, either via the `--key` flag or an environment variable called `GEMINI_API_KEY`.
+You can visit that page to obtain a key - there's a generous free tier!
+From here on, all examples assume the environment variable was set earlier to a valid key.

 `gemini-cli` has a nested tree of subcommands to perform various tasks.
 You can always run `gemini-cli help <command> [subcommand]...` to get usage; e.g. `gemini-cli help chat`